 Still, I highly recommend that anyone who is trying to save money consider downsizing—even if it’s just a temporary solution.

 Your rent or mortgage is probably one of your biggest expenses so reducing it for even a year or two can have a major impact on your finances.

 Even if you can’t downsize your home, you’ll probably still find that owning less unnecessary stuff reduces your expenses.
-You might pay less on utilities, maintenance or even storage.
+When you declutter and live minimally, you pay less on utilities, maintenance or even storage.